oversuman/DomFu/README.md

 ---

-A CLI app to find domains and subdomains of a given domain.
+A python module to find domains and subdomains of a given domain with a easy to use CLI.

 ## Installation